 Forest Infrastructure

 This is an old version of the page

 This is an old version of the page

-Date published: 10 March, 2016
+Date published: 21 March, 2016

-Date superseded: 20 March, 2016
+Date superseded: 26 April, 2016

 To see recent changes to this guidance, check the bottom of this page.

 Table of Contents

 Aim

 Grant support Application rounds Application eligibility criteria Other eligibility criteria Associated permissions and approvals Supporting information Scoring criteria How to claim Technical guidance Recent changes Previous versions Download guidance

 Aim

 This option provides support for new access infrastructure that will bring small scale, undermanaged woodlands or inaccessible woodlands back into active management with the following aims:

-- to improve the economic value of forest and woodland through timber production

-- to increase the area of woodland in Scotland that is in sustainable management

-- to improve the environmental and social benefits of woodland
+- to improve the economic value of forest and woodland through timber production - to increase the area of woodland in Scotland that is in sustainable management - to improve the environmental and social benefits of woodland

 This option is limited to woodlands of up to 50 hectares in size except in cases where low-level water crossings are being replaced.

 Grant support

 Grant support is available for a number of capital grant operations associated with new forest infrastructure.
 The capital grant operations available are:

-Capital grant operation Payment rate

-Construction of forest road £25.80 per linear metre

-Construction of lay-bys, turning areas, and loading bays £6.60 per square metre

-Bell-mouth junction £32.40 per square metre

-Replacement of low level water crossings tbc
+Capital grant operation Payment rate Construction of Forest Road £25.80 per linear metre Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Construction of Bell-mouth Junction £32.40 per square metre Replacement of low level water crossings tbc

 Application rounds

 Normally, one application round will be run each year.

 Grant claims for the 2015 round must be made by end of February 2016.

 For 2016 there will be a closing date of 31 March for applications.
 For 2017 onwards the closing date will be 31 January for applications.

 You must conclude any relevant requirements such as EIA or prior notification before making your submission to the application round - see section 'Associated Permissions and Approvals' below.

 Application eligibility criteria

 Your application and proposed work must comply with the UK Forestry Standard.

 Land ownership

 You must own or lease the land.